-Figure 3.
-Block diagram of a Second Order Generalized Integrator.

 (8)

-From the figure 3, the transfer functions of the in-quadrature signals respectively suggest a behavior of band-pass filter D(s) and low-pass filter Q(s).
+From the Figure 3, the transfer functions of the in-quadrature signals respectively suggest a behavior of band-pass filter D(s) and low-pass filter Q(s).
 The transfer functions of thefilters are described by (9) and (10) [34], [36].

 (9)

 (10)

 Equation (10) implies a lag of 90o between qvʹ and v, and is not a function of the variation of ωʹ and k.
 This function is insensitive to the frequency variations in the input signal (v) when ω=ωʹ (ω is the angular frequency of the input signal).
 Equations (9) and (10) are second order transfer functions.
 Their dynamic response will depend on the localization of the poles in the complex plane.
 In addition, the behavior of the band-pass and low-pass filter described above suggest the harmonic rejection capability of this system.